pspdev/psplinkusb/README.md

 ### 3. psp-gdb

-Run `psp-gdb <file.elf> -q` on your terminal dedicated for `psp-gdb` and you will see something like this:
+Run `psp-gdb file -q` on your terminal dedicated for `psp-gdb` and you will see something like this:

-> You need to replace `<file.elf>`  with the file you need to debug.
-ELF file not PRX.
+> You need to replace `file` with an elf file you need to debug.
+They have the same name as your loaded `.prx` file in the pspsh.

 ```sh
 Reading symbols from <filename>...